nixworks/public/news/2016/04/19/README.md

 ##### Philippine presidential election, 2016
 ### [Rodrigo Duterte apologizes for making remarks about rape. ](/news/2016/04/19/rodrigo-duterte-apologizes-for-making-remarks-about-rape.md)
-_Context: rape, Rodrigo Duterte, Philippine presidential election, 2016_
+_Context: rape, Philippine presidential election, 2016, Rodrigo Duterte_

 ##### Australia
 ### [The government of the Australian external territory of Norfolk Island announces it is going to take its governance issue to the United Nations.
 Former and final Chief Minister of the island Lisle Snell said he seeks to have Norfolk Island added on the UN's list of Non-Self-Governing Territories and be given the rights that are accorded under the terms and conditions of being on the list.
 In 2015, the Australian government terminated Norfolk Island's self-governing status in response to serious financial issues but without the islanders' or government's consent. ](/news/2016/04/19/the-government-of-the-australian-external-territory-of-norfolk-island-announces-it-is-going-to-take-its-governance-issue-to-the-united-natio.md)
-_Context: Chief Minister, UN's list of Non-Self-Governing Territories, Norfolk Island, United Nations, Australia, Lisle Snell_
+_Context: Australia, Norfolk Island, United Nations, UN's list of Non-Self-Governing Territories, Chief Minister, Lisle Snell_

 ##### Princess Sofia
 ### [Princess Sofia of Sweden and Prince Carl Philip announce birth of first son. ](/news/2016/04/19/princess-sofia-of-sweden-and-prince-carl-philip-announce-birth-of-first-son.md)
-_Context: Prince Carl Philip, Princess Sofia, son_
+_Context: son, Princess Sofia, Prince Carl Philip_

 ## [Previous Day...](/news/2016/04/18/index.md)